DrThomasAger/smile/README.md

 * **Future Proof & Maintainable**: AI needs structure at **scale**.
 Are you still hinging your entire business on loose text files only one employee understands?
 Time to **solve it**.
 Enable **future** knowledge transfer for hires by giving your organization prompts that are **explainable**.
 * **Model-Agnostic & Universal**: LLMs of all parameter sizes can read structure written in ***(: Smile***.
 If you're writing in ChatGPT, or talking to an open source LLM,  ***(: Smile*** just works.
 Transform your prompt library into a set of prompts that works anywhere, any time, no matter what model you are prompting.
-* **Positive & Effective**: Get more consistent instruction following, reduce instruction bleedover, and prevent instruction drift.
+* **Positive & Effective**: Get more consistent instruction following, reduce instruction bleedover and leakage (by using a prompt language that is different from the response language) and prevent instruction drift (losing instruction following over time).
 Other markups are designed for structuring data for machines to read. ***(: Smile*** is made for prompt engineering and provides you the norms to compose compact prompts that **save you money** and **express more** per token.

 When you learn to leverage these **three key advantages**, your organization is moving towards **structured** and **maintainable** prompt engineering. **You are on the bleeding edge of prompt engineering.**